Matthew Stafford Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Matchup vs. Baltimore

-- Stafford's 292 passing yards in one matchup against the Ravens are 10.5 less than yards than his over/under in Sunday's game.
+- Stafford recorded 292 passing yards in one matchup against the Ravens, 13.5 yards fewer than his over/under for Sunday.

-- Stafford threw a touchdown pass in that outing against the Ravens.
+- Stafford threw a touchdown pass in that contest against the Ravens.

 - Note: Stafford's stats vs. Ravens date back to 2016.

-- The Ravens are conceding 295.5 passing yards per game this year, the NFL's worst pass defense.
+- The Ravens are giving up 295.5 passing yards per game this season, the NFL's worst pass defense.

-- At 1.9 passing TDs conceded per game, the Ravens defense is ranked 28th in the league.
+- The Ravens have allowed 28 passing TDs this year (1.9 per game), ranking them 28th among NFL defenses.

 Recent Performances

-- Against the Vikings last week, Stafford went 21-for-37 (56.8%) for 197 yards with one touchdown pass and three interceptions.
+- Stafford put together a 197-yard performance against the Vikings last week, completing 56.8% of his pass attempts and throwing for one touchdown with three interceptions.

 Stafford's Los Angeles Teammates